Installations

 Examples:

-Mobile: Moving the top-corner-of-vehicle-location antenna even closer to the corner (as appropriate) on the vehicle
+Mobile: Moving the top-corner-of-vehicle-location NMO mount antenna even closer to the corner (as appropriate) on the vehicle

 to an even better SWR-matched position.